 We are striving to produce small quantities of hand-crafted premium-quality wines sourced entirely from our vineyard.
 We start producing premium wines in our vineyard where we limit grape yields to 2 - 2.5 tonnes/acre.

 We want to be able to manage & perform all aspects of our operation and, at the same time, have an enjoyable lifestyle.
 In order to do this, we need to stay small.
-Our wines are only available at our retail store and at a number of Eastern Ontario restaurants.
-We are looking at placing a few of our wines in LCBO stores over the next year or two as we reach our peak production of 1500 cases/year.
+Our wines are only available at our retail store, a select number of restaurants, and at various LCBO stores in Eastern Ontario.
+We will be expanding our LCBO presense over the next couple of years as we reach our peak production of 1800 cases/year.

 Our vineyard is herbicide free.
 All of our weed control is performed manually.
 We keep mowed grass down our alleys, and use a grape hoe and hand hoes to remove weeds between each vine in the row.
 This is more expensive and time consuming, but is much better for the long term health of our farm.